St Kilda, Scotland: District nurses of St Kilda

 The islanders on St Kilda faced a number of health challenges over the years including susceptibility to the effects of influenza-like illnesses (the 'boat-cold'), smallpox, typhus, mumps and whooping cough.
 Neonatal tetanus led to high neonatal mortality with some expectant mothers travelling to Harris rather than rely on the skills of the island's untrained midwife.
 In the 21 years prior to 1876 there were 56 live births of whom only 15 survived, with the deaths thought to be due to neonatal tetanus.
 St Kilda never had a resident doctor but did have a number of resident nurses, although recruiting a district nurse was often seen as a priority for outsiders rather than islanders.

-In the late 1800’s Miss McAulay was a nurse on St Kilda for 9 years and Mrs Urquhart was a nurse on St Kilda for 1 year.
+In the late 1800s Miss McAulay was a nurse on St Kilda for 9 years and Mrs Urquhart was a nurse on St Kilda for 1 year.
 Nurse Macleod left in 1890 citing the challenges of working with islanders.
 Attempts were made to interest an islander to go to the mainland and undergo nursing and midwifery training but no one wished to do this.
 In 1890 the minister, Rev Angus Fiddes, contacted the Glasgow Sick Poor and Private Nursing Association requesting a nurse for St Kilda.
 Nurse Chisnall arrived on St Kilda in 1890 and spent less than a year there.
-Chisnall was the last nurse to work there before a more than 20 year gap.
+Chisnall was the last nurse to work there before a more than 20-year gap.
 During the absence of a district nurse, Fiddes did some training with a doctor in Glasgow and took on some of the nurse midwife role.
-The minister was provided with drugs and dressings by the island’s proprietor.
+The minister was provided with drugs and dressings by the island's proprietor.

 After the Highlands and Islands Medical Service was instigated in 1913, there was a cursory annual visit to the island by a doctor from the Department of Health for Scotland.
 By 1914 district nurses were stationed on St Kilda.
-The first nurse supported by the Highlands and Islands Medical Service was Miss Margaret E McLennan, a Queens nurse.
+The first nurse supported by the Highlands and Islands Medical Service was Miss Margaret E. McLennan, a Queen's nurse.
 She trained in general nursing at Dumfries and Galloway Infirmary and midwifery at the Maternity Hospital Glasgow.
 She also worked in Stornoway on the Isle of Lewis.
 From the time of McLennan there was a nurse posted to St Kilda on a biennial contract until the island was evacuated in 1930, largely at the instigation of the nurse, Williamina Barclay.
 Barclay was a nurse on St Kilda for 3 years.
 Nurse Aitchison started her position there in 1914.
 In 1919 Nurse McKenzie was the district nurse on St Kilda for a population of 78 islanders.
 Like all the district nurses, during the winter months there was no further medical support.
 The district nurse on St Kilda in 1926 was Katherine Littlejohn.